Horse racing can be a complex sport for beginners and even amateur fans.

 Therefore, it is more profitable if you avoid betting large amounts and wait for the perfect moment – normally a warm April/May.

-Another tip to keep in mine is do not follow the crowd and give into the hype of one particular horse.
+Another tip to keep in mind is do not follow the crowd and give in to the hype of one particular horse.
 As mentioned before, flat racing is the most popular form therefore rumours and gossip from racing ‘insiders’ surface very easily.
 It is important to keep in mind that these ‘tips’ could be false and it is better to research the field yourself.

-The steeplechase is a long distance race but instead of the race run on flat surface, competitors are required to jump over fences and dodge obstacles.
+The steeplechase is a long-distance race but instead of the race run on a flat surface, competitors are required to jump over fences and dodge obstacles.

-The race is also refereed to as ‘jump racing’ or ‘National Hunt Racing’ due to the hunting heritage first associated with the race.
+The race is also referred to as ‘jump racing’ or ‘National Hunt Racing’ due to the hunting heritage first associated with the race.

 The most famous Steeplechase in the world is the Grand National in Britain where the prize money is approximately $1,500,000 million.